androportal/anuduino/kicad_files/Readme.rst

 #.
 Anuduino is single layer PCB board.All its connections are on **front** side.It has been possible because some of the components are placed at back and few in front.

 #.
-You just need to print the anuduino-Front.ps.
+You just need to print the anuduino-Front.ps present in kicad folder.

 #.
 Once you have the PCB.
 Open the getting_started.rst in doc folder.It contains detailed explanation of what all you need and how you have to proceed.